PdxCodeGuild/class_HB2/code/bruce/create-a-lab-branch.md

 # Create A Lab Branch

 ## Notes and Assumptions
-* The author is using PowerShell for their CLI so thier interface may look different than the user's interface.
+* The author is using PowerShell for their CLI so example interface may look different than the user's interface.
 But both the terminal commands (examples: `cd`, `ls`, `pwd`) and the git commands should work in most CLI interfaces.
 * When some text below is placed between `<` and `>`, that means the user should provide their own text in the command and the user should not include the `<` and `>`.
     * Branch name form (in all lower-case):
         * `studentname-labnumber-lab-name`